rohitralhan/infinispan-azure-install/Readme.md

 # Installing and Running Infinispan on Azure

 **What is Infinispan?**
 Infinispan is an open-source in-memory (key/value) data grid that provides fast data access with distributed caching capabilities.
 It can be used to store data in memory and offload the database for read-heavy applications.
-This tutorial we will see how to install and configure Infinispan on an Azure cloud platform in a three-node replicated cluster.
+This tutorial will show how to install and configure Infinispan on an Azure cloud platform in a three-node replicated cluster.

 Infinispan is primarily used as a cache to improve system performance by reducing bottlenecks in apps and databases or even disk-based NoSQL stores.
 Infinispan also offers distributed caching to enhance cache coherency in clustered applications where data consistency is crucial.
-It can also work as a high performant NoSQL-based data store and can persist data to permanent stores using cache stores.
+It can also work as a high-performant NoSQL-based data store and can persist data to permanent stores using cache stores.

 More details can be found @ https://infinispan.org/documentation/